Greatest Living Power

 Thought for the Day

-• Love is the world's greatest antidote to selfishness. –Alfred J. Parker
+• Love without possession is the great secret of a happy life. –Alfred J. Parker

 Link to master list of quotes